ZeroPivot/ZeroPivot/README.md

 Bio

-I am a Computer Scientist ROCKSTAR & Mathematician, as well as an Artist--who focuses on Algorithms primarily written in the Ruby Programming Language, as well as making furry art along the way~
+I am a Computer Scientist & Mathematician, as well as an Artist--who focuses on Algorithms primarily written in the Ruby Programming Language, as well as making furry art along the way~

 I am also starting a long-term game project in DragonRuby.